tdeso/avalanche_setup/README.md

 This setup script has been tested against Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04 and Ubuntu 20.04.

 # Credits
+This uses a slighlty modified version of a VPS setup script taken from [ubuntu-server-setup]https://github.com/jasonheecs/ubuntu-server-setup.
 This is inspired from [ablock.io](https://github.com/ablockio/AVAX-node-installer) script, with multiple additions and modifications.
-It leverages [basic avalanche cli](https://github.com/jzu/bac), which is Unix CLI wrapper around the Avalanche JSON API that makes issuing simple calls easier.
+It installs and uses [basic avalanche cli](https://github.com/jzu/bac), which is Unix CLI wrapper around the Avalanche JSON API that makes issuing simple calls easier.

 # Licence
 [MIT](https://choosealicense.com/licenses/mit/)